Terms of Participation

 By entering the SafeYouth@Work MEDIA COMPETITION, participants agree to the following Terms of Participation:

 1. Entry criteria

-1.1 The opening date for entries to the Competition is 8 March 2017 and the closing date is 30 June 2017.
+1.1 The opening date for entries to the Competition is 8 March 2017 and the closing date is 16 July 2017 at 12 am Central European Summer Time.
 The ILO reserves the right to extend the duration and closing date of the Competition or to cancel the Competition, or a category, if an insufficient number of quality entries are received.

 1.2 Participants must be between 15 and 24 year old.
 Entries submitted will fall under either one of the following 2 categories: participants aged 15-17, participants aged 18-24.

 1.3 To enter the Competition, an Online Entry Form must be filled in.
 The Online Entry Form for the 15-17 year old category must be filled in and submitted by both the participant and his/her parent or legal guardian.